 Research Professor and Co-director, Center for Urban Policy Research; Director, Ph.D Program in Urban Planning and Policy Development; B.A., CUNY (Brooklyn College); M.C.R.P., Ph.D., Rutgers

-Teaching and research interests include fair-share housing, urban finance, fiscal impacts, housing policy, environmental impact analysis, education finance, housing finance.
+Teaching and research interests include fair-share housing; urban finance; fiscal impacts; housing policy; environmental impact analysis; education finance; and housing finance.

-Teaching and research interests include design at all scales, urban design for new communities, neighborhood and C.B.D. rehabilitation, visual perception, communication of planning theory and practice, and three-dimensional, 360-degree environmental simulation.
+Teaching and research interests include design for new communities; visual perception; communication of planning theory and practice; and three-dimensional environmental simulation.

-Professor and Director, Voorhees Transportation Center; B.A., University of California; M.Sc.and Ph.D., University of Pennsylvania
+Professor and Director, Alan M. Voorhees Transportation Center; B.A., University of California; M.Sc.and Ph.D., University of Pennsylvania

 Professor; B.A., Haverford; M.P.A., Ph.D., Harvard

-Teaching and research interests include land-use planning, the American West and South, politics of land use, and regional, environmental and natural resource policy.
+Teaching and research interests include planning history; locally unwanted land uses (LULUs); American population declines; land-use politics; and regional, environmental, and natural resource policy.

 Pucher, John R.